Nextgen-Support/nextgen-web/README.md

-# ATech Systems - Static Website
+# NextDev Solutions - Static Website

-A professional static website for ATech Systems built with React, TypeScript, and Tailwind CSS.
+A professional static website for NextDev Solutions built with React, TypeScript, and Tailwind CSS.

-## About ATech Systems
+## About NextDev Solutions

-ATech Systems is a fresh new technology company providing:
+NextDev Solutions is a fresh new technology company providing:
 - Web Design & Development
 - Website Updates & Support
 - ERP Software for small to medium enterprises, schools, churches, NGOs